rasulomaroff/telepath.nvim/README.md

 -  Cursor restoration: return to your initial position after performing operations
 -  Recursion: support for recursive operations
 -  Search everywhere: `telepath.nvim` uses bidirectional search in all windows by default
+-  Textobjects: `telepath.nvim` doesn't create any textobjects.
+Instead, you can use all of yours.

 ## Why

 Why creating a new plugin when we already have [`leap-spooky.nvim`](https://github.com/ggandor/leap-spooky.nvim) or [`flash.nvim`](https://github.com/folke/flash.nvim)?

 First of all, for people who use `Leap` as their main jump engine instead of `flash`, but prefer flash's way to operate on remote textobjects.
 I personally also prefer flash's way just because you don't need to create custom mappings on every textobject you plan to operate remotely on.
-It also feels more natural and intuitive to type `dr` for `delete remote`, so your final combination will look like this `dr{search}iw` to delete a word and return back to your initial cursor position.
+Most importantly, using this way of performing remote actions means that all of the textobjects (including ones from plugins or custom) you have are supported.
+It also feels more natural and intuitive to type `dr` for `delete remote`, so your final combination will look like this: `dr{search}iw` to delete a word and return back to your initial cursor position.

 In short, the main idea is to take the best of 2 worlds, for me that's:

 1. Leap's jump engine
 2. Flash's way of operating on remote textobjects

-### Differences from `leap-spooky.nvim`
+### Differences from leap-spooky.nvim

 - All textobjects are supported since `telepath.nvim` doesn't bring any new ones and only take you to a place in a file
 - Recursive operations

-### Differences from `flash.nvim`
+### Differences from flash.nvim

 There're almost no differences between `flash` and `telepath` except having recursive operations.